bartosz-wozniak/ExtremeSports/README.md

 This application offers all functionalities necessary for managing such a company, ex.:
 - Adding a customer
 - Adding a course
-- Assigning client to course
+- Assigning client to a course
+- Registering and signing in
 - And a lot more

 More information can be found in documentation folder.